hnryjmes/bank-tech-test/README.md

 ## Usage

+(Update: not working!)
 To use the app, clone this repository to your local machine, then navigate to `lib`, then run `account.js` using Node.
 For example:

 ```shell
 $ git clone https://github.com/hnryjmes/bank-tech-test.git